nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 :warning: Caution:
-If you open the exported `.csv file` in `Excel` and save it without ensuring that the date format is correct (YYYY-MM-DD), the dates might be saved in an incorrect format.
-This could lead to issues when importing the file using the batchadd command.
+If you open the exported `.csv file` in `Excel` and save it without ensuring that the date format is correct (YYYY-MM-DD), the dates might be saved in a different format, leading to issues when importing the file using the batchadd command.
-To ensure the correct date format, please refer to the instructions [here](#opening-csv-files-in-excel)
+To ensure the correct date format is saved, please refer to the instructions [here](#opening-csv-files-in-excel)
 </div>

 <div markdown="span" class="alert alert-warning">